RichStone/crosspost-markdown/README.md

 ## Contributing

+That's the brute force way, I've just come up with.
+There is certainly a more elegant way to do that 🙈.

-1. Fork the repo
+1. Fork this repo
-1. Clone to your local
+1. Clone to your local machine
-1. Do the work
-  To see the impact of your changes on how the tool behaves, you can run the local version of CrossPost like this: `node index.js configure`
+1. If you have CrossPost already installed from remote NPM run `npm uninstall crosspost -g`
+1. `cd into/cloned/repo`
+1. `npm install -g` (will install the local version globally) Now you can do your changes on the source code and see their impact when running `~ crosspost`
-1. Push to your repository
+1. Push your changes to your remote repository
-1. Open a Pull Request
+1. Issue a PR towards this repo

 Thank you!